-5.1.3 Based on the above figures, it is considered that in-principle, the development of the site would be financially viable and also capable of making a financial contribution towards the provision of affordable housing within the locality.
+5.1.3 Based on the above figures, it is considered that in-principle, the development of the site would be financially viable.

 5.2 DELIVERABILITY

 - 5.2.1 In terms of deliverability, it should be firstly noted, as illustrated above, that the site is viable.
 Furthermore, there are no ownership or physical constraints preventing the site's delivery. - 5.2.2 In terms of a delivery timescale, with a developer secured, it is envisaged that the site could be capable of being completed within 5 years from the adoption of the replacement LDP.